linde641/Trading/README.md

 resolved 6/28: was sending order with LMT price = -1

 added setMainOrderFields to IB API Order class.
 Need to create a list of all changes to IB API code in this file.
+-Update 7/3/16: Moved this into trade class.
+Don’t want to be altering IB API.

 There are currently some places where I purposely exit the program if certain errors take place.
 These need to either be handled more gracefully or handled by a wrapper script. search for system.exit()